 A part of the skillet that most often limits its exposure to high oven temperatures is the handle.
 A protective coating on the handle makes it more comfortable to hold the skillet, but it is usually made out of wood, plastic, or other materials that cannot be placed in an oven without being ruined.

-Silicone insulated handles can withstand temperatures 350 ºF to 482°F. Oven temperature within a tolerable range may cause rubberized handles to fade in color without affecting their functionality.
+Silicone insulated handles can withstand temperatures from 350 ºF to 482°F. Oven temperature within a tolerable range may cause rubberized handles to fade in color without affecting their functionality.

 Some cookware comes with a removable silicone handle sleeve which keeps your hands safe while cooking on the stovetop but you must take the sleeve off before putting the pan in the oven.
 The removable silicone handle covers can be purchased separately, and one cover can fit multiple pans.